Multiple residences in the UK are sub-premises situated within multiple occupancy buildings.

 The Postcode Address File alone will be adequate to identify a premise for most use cases, like completing the delivery of mail or parcels.

 In the case of addresses listed under the Multiple Residence dataset, any deliveries typically are forwarded internally by a postmaster (or equivalent) to the correct occupant.
 This can be done by specifying either the addressee and the PAF address or the addressee and the Multiple Residence address.

 Multiple Residence is ideal for establishing the exact number of households within a particular premise.
 Typically, public utilities (internet service providers, water, energy) would like to know how many potential customers reside at an address.

-More information on additonal response fields using the multiple residence dataset is available in our documentation.
+More information on additional response fields using the multiple residence dataset is available in our documentation.

 Royal Mail levy additional licence fees if you wish to query the Multiple Residence dataset.

 If you wish to access Multiple Residence data you can either create a new key with this enabled or ask us to convert an existing key.

-A Multiple Residence premise has its own unqiue code UMPRN.
+A Multiple Residence premise has its own unique code UMPRN.
 You can query for a Multiple Residence premise by UMPRN using our

 Since every Multiple Residence premise also belongs to a parent premise listed on PAF, it also shares the same UDPRN with that premise.

 You can query for a UDPRN and UMPRN address below and see for yourself: